Rutuja-Salunke/walmart-sales-dataset-using-KMeans/Visualization.md

 - **Elbow point:** The point where the rate of decrease slows down, forming an elbow in the graph.
 This is the optimal number of clusters.

 ![1](https://github.com/Rutuja-Salunke/walmart-sales-dataset-using-KMeans/assets/102023809/346038d9-5667-47ff-9b86-5195ba78ca25)
+- # 2D Clustering:

+2D clustering is a data analysis technique that involves grouping similar data points in a two-dimensional space.
+In this process, algorithms identify patterns, relationships, or structures within the data, forming clusters of points that share common characteristics.
+Common algorithms include K-Means, which partitions the data into K clusters based on mean values, and hierarchical clustering, which organizes data points into a tree-like structure.
+Other methods like DBSCAN, Mean Shift, and Gaussian Mixture Models offer alternative approaches, each with its strengths depending on the nature of the data and the desired clustering outcomes.
+The goal is to reveal inherent structures within the data and gain insights into the underlying patterns or groups present in the 2D space.

 ![2D-1](https://github.com/Rutuja-Salunke/walmart-sales-dataset-using-KMeans/assets/102023809/843cfac0-a1af-4fda-80dc-5840a165b756)
 ![2D-2](https://github.com/Rutuja-Salunke/walmart-sales-dataset-using-KMeans/assets/102023809/e0ea0d5b-3c60-4694-af59-a2d360a48608)
 ![SCATTER1](https://github.com/Rutuja-Salunke/walmart-sales-dataset-using-KMeans/assets/102023809/2da8fffd-440a-4c04-9f97-34cbb2f497b0)